What Is Vietnamese Lacquerware? 11 Unknown Lacquerware Facts

 One of the more famous handicrafts in Vietnam is lacquerware.
-Lacquerware is an ancient Vietnamese handicraft that Vietnam has been producing for hundreds of years.
+Lacquerware is an ancient Vietnamese handicraft that Vietnam has produced for hundreds of years.

 What Is Vietnamese Lacquerware?

 Vietnamese lacquerware is a lacquer painting technique that uses natural lacquer paint.
-Vietnamese lacquer requires many manufacturing steps in the lacquer production process, including making the base, then preparing the lacquer base, finally applying the lacquer paint onto the surface.
+Vietnamese lacquer requires many manufacturing steps in the lacquer production process, including making the base, preparing the lacquer base, and finally, applying the lacquer paint onto the surface.

-Every lacquerware piece must be carefully sanded to give it a very smooth surface.
-In fact, properly sanding and drying between each step is one of the things that makes Vietnamese lacquerware so beautiful and unique.
+Every lacquerware must be carefully sanded to ensure a smooth surface.
+Properly filing and drying between each step is one of the things that makes Vietnamese lacquerware so beautiful and unique.

 Vietnamese lacquerware manufacturing is a handicraft skill that continues to be passed down from generation to generation; Vietnamese lacquerware is considered one of Vietnam’s traditional arts and crafts.